Ofélia Marques: Artistic career

 Having been stereotyped as a child painter, in the 1930s she created a range of, often scathing, caricatures of friends, imagining them as children.
 After her first exhibition in 1926 she continued to exhibit, in more than a dozen exhibitions, but never had a solo exhibition, apparently because of her lack of interest in organizing one.
 In 1946 she exhibited at the First Exposição Geral de Artes Plásticas (General Exhibition of Plastic Arts) held by the Sociedade Nacional de Belas Artes in Lisbon.
 In parallel with the work she did for public exhibition and sale, she also did, privately, self-portraits and erotic drawings.
 In her erotic and often lesbian scenes she was transgressing the puritanical morality imposed on Portuguese women at that time by the Estado Novo dictatorship.

 Awards

 In 1940 she was awarded the Souza-Cardosa prize for her portrait of the poet, Luísa d'Eça Leal.

 Death

 Ofélia Marques divorced her husband in the 1940s.
-On December 17, 1952, she committed suicide.
+On 17 December 1952, she committed suicide.

 Legacy

 Posthumously, Marques has been represented in about twenty exhibitions, in some of them with works seen for the first time.
 A retrospective was held in Almada in 2002.
-Her lesbian paintings were particularly evident in the exhibition Tudo O Que Eu Quero (All that I want) at the Calouste Gulbenkian Museum in Lisbon in 2021, which was part of the cultural program of the Portuguese Presidency of the Council of the European Union in that year.
+Her lesbian paintings were particularly evident in the exhibition Tudo O Que Eu Quero (All I want) at the Calouste Gulbenkian Museum in Lisbon in 2021, an exhibition of the work of 40 women, which was part of the cultural program of the Portuguese Presidency of the Council of the European Union in that year.
 A street in Caparica in Almada was named after her.